hanxi-wang-econ/hanxi-wang-econ.github.io/contents/publications.md

 Presented at Graduate student forum of Research Institute for Global Value Chains UIBE 2021

 - Xiaodong Lu and Hanxi Wang (2024).
-When Protectionism Meets Global Value Chains:Evidence from China (In Chinese). <strong>International Economics and Trade Research
+When Protectionism Meets Global Value Chains:Evidence from China (In Chinese). <strong>International Economics and Trade Research<strong>